dotnet/docs-maui/docs/fundamentals/accessibility.md

 ```

 > [!WARNING]
-> On iOS, if you set the `SemanticDescription` property on any control that has children the screen reader will be unable to reach the children.
+> On iOS, if you set the [`Description`](xref:Microsoft.Maui.Controls.SemanticProperties.DescriptionProperty) property on any control that has children the screen reader will be unable to reach the children.
 This is because iOS doesn't provide accessibility features that allow the navigation from a parent element into a child element.

 ### Hint